yolabingo/slack-archive-bot/README.md

         sort: Either asc if you want to search starting with the oldest messages, or desc if you want to start from the newest.
 Default asc.
         limit: The number of responses to return.
 Default 10.
+        context: The number of messages before and after the found message to return.
+Default 0.

 ## Contributing